NPM Star

 runtimePerformance

-Algolia is optimized for search performance and provides faster search results than Elasticsearch.
+Algolia is optimized for search performance and has faster query times compared to Elasticsearch.

 loadingTime

-Algolia's loading time is faster than Elasticsearch's due to its smaller bundle size.
+Algolia has a faster loading time due to its smaller bundle size.

 memoryUsage